-District courts are subdivided into specialized courts, interdistrict economic courts, interdistrict courts and administrative courts assigned equal status, military courts and interdistrict juvenile courts.
+District courts are subdivided into specialized courts, in particular, interdistrict economic courts, interdistrict civil administrative courts and interdistrict public administrative courts, military courts and interdistrict juvenile courts.

-In anticipation of the new Administrative Procedure Code of the Republic of Kazakhstan coming into effect from 1 July 2021, there will start to operate new administrative courts, while the existing specialized interdistrict administrative courts will be renamed to courts for administrative offences.
+Following the adoption of the new Administrative Procedure Code of the Republic of Kazakhstan which entered into force on 1 July 2021, new public administrative courts started to operate, and the old specialized interdistrict civil administrative courts were renamed to courts for administrative offences.

-The city courts of Nur-Sultan, Almaty and Chymkent, and the Military Court of the Armed Forces of the Republic of Kazakhstan are assigned an equal status with oblast courts.
+The city courts of Astana, Almaty and Chymkent, and the Military Court of the Armed Forces of the Republic of Kazakhstan are assigned an equal status with oblast courts.